St Issui's Church, Partrishow

-The Church of St Issui, Partrishow, Powys, Wales, is a parish church dating from 1060.
+The Church of St Issui, Partrishow, Powys, Wales, is a Grade I listed parish church dating from 1060.
 The existing building was mainly constructed in the 14th and 15th centuries and was sensitively restored in 1908–1909.
 The church is most famous for its rood screen which dates from 1500.
 It is a Grade I listed building.

 History

 Issui was an early Welsh saint who lived by the well next to the site of the church.
 Following his murder, the well became a place of pilgrimage and the church was founded with the offerings of pilgrims in 1060.
 Gerald of Wales is reputed to have preached at the church in 1188 while on his tour of Wales.
 The church was undamaged during the Reformation, the dual altars being spared by the order of Edward VI in 1550.
 The church similarly escaped any large-scale Victorian reconstruction and was carefully restored by W. D. Caröe in 1908–1909.
 The church remains an active church in the parish of the Vale of Grwyne.